 Creating a more stable movement that can be replicated when swinging with different weights and speeds is a valuable training adaptation for a hitter.
 Throughout the course of the season, there will be days where the athlete does not feel 100% physically.
 Having a stable swing that has been trained at different weights and velocities ensures that the athlete will not lose that movement.

-Training hitters using overload and underload implements has multiple benefits, and it is backed by research from multiple sources.
-We implemented it into our training protocol at Driveline and I used it while coaching at the college level before that.
-Many teams around the country are utilizing this training method because of it’s ability to successfully train hitters and we are proud to have worked with Axe Bat in developing the bat system and program.
+Training hitters using overload/underload implements has multiple benefits, and it is backed by research from multiple sources.
+We implemented it into our hitting program at Driveline and I used it while coaching at the college level before that.
+Many teams around the country are utilizing this training method because of its ability to successfully train hitters and we are proud to have worked with Axe Bat in developing the bat speed training system and program.

-A series of blogs will follow regarding the Axe Bat Speed Program, our utilization of overload and underload implement training with hitters, performance benefits of the Axe Bat/Handle, and current and future Driveline research in this area.
+A series of blogs will follow regarding the Axe Bat Speed Program, our utilization of overload/underload weighted bat training with hitters, performance benefits of the Axe Bat/Handle, and current and future Driveline research in this area.

 Learn More About Axe Bat Speed Trainers Here